Becoming a cooperative learner: Supplemental instruction experiences at a community college

 The students engaged in this negotiated authority in different ways related to their personal perspectives and experiences.
 They described critical perspectives that relate to their patterns of participation in the groups.
 As students described higher levels of participation in group, they also described shifts in their perceptions of themselves as learner, peers, relationship to content, and locus of control.

 The participants of this study explained how Supplemental Instruction served as an opportunity to engage in content within a social context.
 The social engagement not related to higher content understanding; it provided a form of involvement for students whose involvement was often limited by other life roles and responsibilities.

 The findings support the critical role peers and cooperative learning have in student learning, satisfaction, integration, and persistence.
 The findings also suggest dimensions to cooperation that may yield design that is more effective, implementation, and assessment of group learning.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Van Der Karr, Carol A., "Becoming a cooperative learner: Supplemental instruction experiences at a community college" (2000).
 Higher Education - Dissertations.
-Paper 10.
+10.